Editors

 Submission Procedure

 Researchers and practitioners are invited to submit on or before January 30, 2017, a chapter proposal of 1,000 to 2,000 words clearly explaining the mission and concerns of his or her proposed chapter.
 Authors will be notified by February 15, 2017 about the status of their proposals and sent chapter guidelines.
-Full chapters are expected to be submitted by May 30, 2017, and all interested authors must consult the guidelines for manuscript submissions at http://www.igi-global.com/publish/contributor-resources/before-you-write/ prior to submission.
-All submitted chapters will be reviewed on a double-blind review basis.
-Contributors may also be requested to serve as reviewers for this project.
+Full chapters are expected to be submitted by May 30, 2017, and all interested authors must consult the guidelines for manuscript submissions at http://www.igi-global.com/Note: There are no submission or acceptance fees for manuscripts submitted to this book publication, Trust in Knowledge Management and Systems in Organizations.
+All manuscripts are accepted based on a double-blind peer review editorial process.

 All proposals should be submitted through the E-Editorial DiscoveryTM online submission manager.